 Mistério da Prainha

-From these covered plants stands out the formations dominated by Erica azorica and Juniperus brevifolia, called endemic Macaronesian woodlands, and the formations dominated by Deschampsia foliosa, Holcus rigidus and Festuca francoi, called Macaronesian “orófilos” meadows.
+From these ground cover plants stands out the formations dominated by Erica azorica and Juniperus brevifolia, called endemic Macaronesian heaths, and the formations dominated by Deschampsia foliosa, Holcus rigidus and Festuca francoi, called Macaronesian mesophile grasslands.

 It is possible to observe several bird species such as the Fringilla coelebs moreletti and the Buteo buteo rothschildi, protected by the Birds Directive, and also the birds Turdus merula azorensis, Regulus regulus inermis and Columba palumbus azorica.
-Also exist the specie Nyctalus azoreum, protected by the Habitats Directive, and several arthropod endemic species such as Minicia floresensis and Tarphius tornvalli.
+Also exist the species Nyctalus azoreum, protected by the Habitats Directive, and several arthropod endemic species.